Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Detailed analysis on homoclinic orbits

-In order for a homoclinic orbit to exist, the effective potential $\mathcal{V_{\textrm{eff}}}(x)$ appearing in Eq.~\eqref{eq:pot2} has to have an unstable equilibrium point at which its value is less than zero.
+When the DM halo parameters are omitted, the expression for the effective potential in Eq.~\eqref{eq:pot2} simplifies to the standard form of the effective potential for Schwarzschild spacetime, now expressed in the variable $x$ \cite{Bombelli:1991eg}.
+In the provided expression of the effective potential, the initial term represents an attractive $1/r$ potential.
+This is followed by a repulsive centrifugal term proportional to $1/r^2$ in the second term, which is also present in the analogous Newtonian scenario.
+The third term introduces an additional attractive contribution as $1/r^3$; this is a consequence of general relativity and is absent in Newtonian gravity.
+Beyond these, the fourth and fifth terms in Eq.~\eqref{eq:pot2} represent the coupling effects inherent to the combined BH and DM halo system.
+We will now demonstrate that these coupling contributions from the DM halo parameters $\rhs$ and $\rs$, together with the general relativistic correction, are what facilitate the existence of a homoclinic orbit in this BH-DM halo combined spacetime.\\ In order for a homoclinic orbit to exist, the effective potential $\mathcal{V_{\textrm{eff}}}(x)$ appearing in Eq.~\eqref{eq:pot2} has to have an unstable equilibrium point at which its value is less than zero.
 However in this context of BH-DM halo combined system, for the expression as mentioned in Eq.~\eqref{eq:pot2}, it is not easy to find an analytical solution for such a real unstable point $x_{\textrm{un}}$ \footnote{It is worthy to mention that the stability characteristics of circular orbits are governed by two constants of geodesic motion associated with infinity: energy and angular momentum, corresponding to the temporal and azimuthal directions, respectively.
 In contrast, motion in the latitudinal direction is inherently stable due to the symmetry about the equatorial plane.
 Consequently, the principal direction in which the geodesic flow exhibits divergence is exclusively the radial one.}, for which $\mathcal{V_{\textrm{eff}}}(x)$ has an extrema.
 Therefore we numerically solve $\frac{d\mathcal{V_{\textrm{eff}}}}{dx}=0$ for such unstable point $x=x_{\textrm{un}}$ for different values of central density $\rhs$, scale radius $\rs$ and angular momentum $L$.\\ When the parameters of the DM halo are not considered, it is straightforward to show that the effective potential $\mathcal{V_{\textrm{eff}}}(x)$ possesses extrema at real values of $x$ if and only if the condition $\sqrt{1-\frac{12m^2M^2}{L^2}}>0$ is satisfied.
 These extreme points are situated at the positions of

 where $x_{-}$ corresponds to stable circular orbits, analogous to the scenario in Newtonian gravity, and $x_{+}\equiv x_{\textrm{un}}$ represents an unstable equilibrium.
 The effective potential at this unstable location is expressed as